drbeane/drbeane.github.io/_pages/courses/mth345/regression.md

   image: "../../../images/canyonlands.jpg"
 ---

+These are the lecture notes that I used in <b>MTH 34500 - Regression Analysis</b> during the most recent semester in which I taught this course.
+These resources are html renders of R Notebooks that were created using R studio.
+Some of them, especially the later ones, require some revision and cleaning, and could benefit from some additional exposition.

+<b>Lecture Notebooks</b>
 + [01 - Intro to Regression](01 - Intro to Regression.nb.html)
 + [02 - Variance and Standard Deviation](02 - Variance and Standard Deviation.nb.html)
 + [03 - Least Squares Regression](03 - Least Squares Regression.nb.html)